Posted: July 10, 2013, 3:30 p.m. PDT

 Keep your pet bird healthy with good nutrition and exercise.

-Offer a varied diet to your pet bird and check that it eats what you feed it.
+Offer varied bird foods to your pet bird and check that she eats what you feed her.
 Try limiting food items to one variety per dish, for example, to monitor how strongly it tempts your pet parrot.
 Try incorporating the food in foraging activities.
 When you see what your bird goes after while trying to solve foraging puzzles, you can keep an eye on what your bird devours.

 Good food leads to healthy birds.
 Formulated diets provide superior nutrition and optimize a bird’s physical — as well as psychological — health.
 Foods with high fat (seeds) and sugar (dried fruit, some table snacks) create active parrots that need a way to expend energy.
 Feed these in moderation; if restrained from venting excess energy, parrots can act out in frustration.